akhil27051999/Interview-Question-Bank/docker.md

 - Check application configuration and listen address (e.g., `0.0.0.0` vs `localhost`).
 - Verify firewall and network settings on the host.

+#### Scenario : Container is RUNNING but Application is NOT Accessible

+**Interview-Ready Explanation: The container was running and the port was mapped correctly, but the application was bound to localhost.
+After changing the bind address to 0.0.0.0, external access worked.**

 ```sh
 # Problem : Container is RUNNING but Application is NOT Accessible